How to Cope With The Loss of Your Mother

 Building a memorial corner in your home can help with these feelings.
 These small shrines to the memory of your mom give you a way to honor her and act as a focus for your grief.
 They don’t have to be grand, complex things either.
 For most people, opting for a fairly simple arrangement allows them to acknowledge their feelings without it becoming overbearing.

 A memorial corner might be as simple as a photograph of your deceased mom, a vase of her favorite flowers or something else which reminds you of her.
-Many people like to display custom artworks, such as a memorial canvas, showing their mother as they want to remember her.
+Creating an artwork that fits your space and reflects what you carry in your heart can be a meaningful choice.
+There are many in loving memory portrait options available, allowing you to choose a style that feels right for both your home and the way you wish to honor her.

 However you choose to build your remembrance corner, it’s important that it’s personal to you and you feel that it properly honors the memory of your mother.
-If you’d like to commission portraits of loved ones, you can browse the collection first to find something that suits your needs.
-Then, our artists, specialized in this kind of work, will go the extra mile to create a meaningful keepsake you will be proud of.

 There is a saying: “Time heals all wounds”.
 It isn’t exactly true, but as time passes and we start to adapt to the loss of our mothers, most people find that they find ways to carry on.
 The pain will still be there and it will hit you in waves, often at the most unexpected times, but as the months and years roll on, you’ll find the nature of your mourning changes.